Ch1h3b/PyKeyLogger/README.md

 The escape key is used to break out of the loop, you probably do not always want that.
 <br>

-Using `pyInstaller` to create an excuatble is also possible.
+Using `pyInstaller` to create an executable is also possible.
 <br>
 ```bash
 pip install pyinstaller